Convolution

 -

-The Convolution block assumes that all elements of and are available at each time step and computes the entire convolution at each time step.
+Block Convolution assumes that all the elements and available at each time step and calculates the entire convolution at each step.

-The Discrete FIR Filter block can be used to convolve signals in situations where all elements of are available at each time step, but is a sequence that arrives during the entire simulation time.
-When using the Discrete FIR Filter block, the convolution is calculated only once.
+Block Discrete FIR Filter It can be used to convolve signals in situations where all the elements available at each time step, but — this is the sequence that arrives during the entire simulation time.
+When using the block Discrete FIR Filter the convolution is calculated only once.

 Ports